graphcommerce-org/graphcommerce/docs/framework/plugins-react.md

 Or use `GC_DEBUG_PLUGIN_STATUS=true` in your environment variables.

-## How does it work?

-After the creation of the plugin file GraphCommerce will create an 'interceptor' for your file.

-To see the the created plugin for ProductListItem, '_Go to Definition_' (CMD/Ctrl+Click) on `<ProductListItem>` in `components/ProductListItems/productListRenderer.tsx`.
-You should now go to the `ProductListItem.interceptor.tsx` file.

-In this file the original `ProductListItem` is replaced with `PluginDemoProductListItemInterceptor`.
-The interceptor renders `<PluginDemoProductListItemSource />` with a `Prev` prop which is the plugin.

-The whole plugin 'chain' is constructed here and eventually ending up on `ProductListItemOriginal` which is the original component (but renamed).

 ### How are plugins loaded?

 GraphCommerce uses a custom Webpack plugin to load the plugins.
 The plugin does